tweag/python-monorepo-example/2017-11-16-linear-streams.md

 Another question is in which use cases affine streams would be a good fit, whereas linear streams would be not.

-At this time, the GHC proposal for linear types is still under discussion and a strong implementation of linear streams has a long way to go before becoming a reality.
-But we hope that this post gives a perspective on how a future with linear types could be for streaming programs.
+At this time, the [GHC proposal](https://github.com/ghc-proposals/ghc-proposals/pull/111) for linear types is still under discussion and a strong implementation of linear streams has a long way to go before becoming a reality.
 For those interested, there is a
 [prototype of GHC](https://github.com/tweag/ghc/tree/linear-types)
 which implements linear types.
 Related to linear streams, this summer